Italian Enlightenment

 The members of the Milanese Accademia dei Pugni.
 From left to right: Alfonso Longo (back), Alessandro Verri, Giambattista Biffi, Cesare Beccaria, Luigi Lambertenghi, Pietro Verri and Giuseppe Visconti di Saliceto.

-The Italian Enlightenment (l'Illuminismo italiano) refers to the intellectual and cultural movement that flourished in Italy during the second half of the 18th century as part of the broader Enlightenment (historically known in Italian as l'Illuminismo).
+The Italian Enlightenment (l'Illuminismo italiano) refers to the intellectual and cultural movement that flourished in the region of modern-day Italy during the second half of the 18th century as part of the broader Enlightenment (historically known in Italian as l'Illuminismo).
 The movement was characterized by the discussion of the epistemological, ethical, and political issues of the time.

 Statue of Cesare Beccaria, widely considered one of the greatest thinkers of the Age of Enlightenment.

 History

 In Italy there was no shortage of local thinkers that can be defined as pre-Enlightenment (as well as scientific experiences similar to those that had generated Empiricism), such as the Neapolitan Giambattista Vico, who, although deviating much, in many fields, from the future themes of the eighteenth century, was the model for many Enlightenment thinkers, especially those of his city.

 In Italy the main centers of diffusion of the Enlightenment were Naples and Milan: in both cities the intellectuals took public office and collaborated with the Bourbon and Habsburg administrations.
 In Naples, Antonio Genovesi, Ferdinando Galiani and Gaetano Filangieri were active under the tolerant Bourbon king of Naples, Charles VII.
 However, the Neapolitan Enlightenment, like Vico's philosophy, remained almost always in the theoretical field.
 Only later, many Enlighteners animated the unfortunate experience of the Parthenopean Republic.

 In Milan, however, the movement strove to find concrete solutions to problems.
 The center of discussions was the magazine Il Caffè (1762–1764), founded by brothers Pietro and Alessandro Verri (famous philosophers and writers, as well as their brother Giovanni), who also gave life to the Accademia dei Pugni, founded in 1761.